ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 # TL;DR regex I used is .*, which matches any characters, including line breaks.
 I added it in the start and the end of 1080p.
 # You may refer to https://regexr.com/ to help you learn and build your own regex.

     deluge: # This is an output plugin.
 This is to tell FlexGet what do with those things you want.
 Here, I want to use Deluge as my torrent client.
-Before I run this tho, I need to install another instance of deluge for FlexGet by running "$HOME"/flexget/bin/pip3 install deluge-client && ln -s ~/flexget/bin/deluge-client ~/bin/deluge-client.
+Before I run this tho, I need to install another instance of deluge for FlexGet by running "$HOME"/flexget/bin/python -m pip install deluge-client.
 You'll only need this to communicate to your actual Deluge installation (The one you installed via UCP).
 Your preferred torrent client's setup may vary so you may look up to FlexGet's wiki for that.

       host: 127.0.0.1
       port: 11123